Johnny Ertl: Sheffield United

-Portsmouth
+Portsmouth FC

 On 31 August 2012, Ertl joined Portsmouth on a short-term contract.
 He made his debut a day later, scoring an own goal in a 0–1 home defeat against Oldham.
 After playing in centre back and right back roles Ertl finally found his feet in midfield.
 On New Year's Day, he was handed the captain armband, with Brian Howard being sidelined by injury; after Howard's departure, he was named permanent captain.
 Ertl finished the 2012–13 season by receiving the fans' Player of the Season award.

 On 10 June 2013, Ertl signed a three-year contract extension with Portsmouth.
 He scored his first goal for Portsmouth on 7 September 2013 against Cheltenham in a 2–2 away draw.

 On 22 July 2015, Portsmouth terminated Ertl's contract after a three-year spell at the League Two club.

-Retiring from professional football, Johnny embarked on a career as a TV pundit, football expert and commentator for various TV broadcasting networks; Pro7Sat1 Gruppe, PULS 4, DAZN, to name a few.

-He brings a wealth of tactical knowledge as well as inside information of his own experiences as a professional footballer to current games multiple times a week throughout the season.
-He is renowned as one of the best German speaking experts, covering the Europa League, Nations League, English Premier League, German Bundesliga, Finalissimo and many more.
+After retiring from professional football, Ertl became the spokesperson for the Portsmouth F.C. supporters' trust and also served as the assistant coach of the Portsmouth under-16s team.